Home > QRC Blog > The Ultimate HVAC Preventive Maintenance Checklist

 Every three months, it’s time for a slightly more involved inspection.
 This is when you’ll want to clean your outdoor unit’s coils, as dirt and debris can build up and hinder heat exchange.
 You should also check that refrigerant levels are correct, as low levels can indicate a leak and reduce cooling power.
 Take a look at the system’s belts and bearings for any signs of wear, and lubricate any moving parts to keep them running smoothly.
 It’s also a good idea to test your thermostat’s accuracy to ensure it’s controlling the temperature correctly.
 These quarterly tasks are crucial for keeping your system running at peak performance throughout the year.

-Your Annual Checklist
+Your Complete Annual HVAC Check-Up

 Once a year, your HVAC system needs a comprehensive, professional check-up.
 This is where an expert technician performs tasks that go beyond basic upkeep.
 An annual inspection includes a full system test to ensure every component is functioning correctly, from the furnace burner to the AC compressor.
 A technician will also confirm the refrigerant charge is precise, inspect and clean the ductwork thoroughly, and review your overall energy use to identify potential savings.
 For businesses, this is also the time to have building controls set to optimize efficiency.
 These in-depth checks are best left to the pros, so consider scheduling one of our service maintenance programs to handle it for you.

-Why Use an Excel Template for HVAC Tracking?
+Why an Excel Template Simplifies HVAC Tracking

 Switching from a reactive “fix it when it breaks” mindset to a proactive maintenance schedule can feel like a big leap.
 But what if you had a simple tool to make it manageable?
 That’s where a dedicated Excel template comes in.
 Using a template brings structure and consistency to your maintenance routine, ensuring that small tasks don’t get overlooked and turn into costly emergencies.
 It’s the difference between scrambling to find a technician on the hottest day of the year and knowing your system is already prepared for the season.